railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 	With the web client you can usually find this number by going to the form view of a resource and clicking the :guilabel:`View Log` button to the top right of the form.
 The ID is shown at the top of the :guilabel:`Information` dialog box.
-(This didn't work in some of the earlier versions prior to 4.2.3.3.)
+(This did not work in some of the earlier versions prior to 4.2.3.3.)

 	You can also use the GTK client for this.
 Viewing any resource, such as a User, you can directly see its ID at the bottom left of the form.

-Then specify the case section in Open ERP that you'll use when this user is connected by email, for example, the :guilabel:`Helpdesk and Support`  section.
+Then specify the case section in Open ERP that you will use when this user is connected by email, for example, the :guilabel:`Helpdesk and Support`  section.

 Install Fetchmail on your Open ERP server.
 You can download it from the address